MSHOSSAIN96/OpenRAM-configuration-for-4kB-SRAM-using-Sky130/README.md

 # OpenRAM-configuration-for-4kB-SRAM-using-Sky130
 OpenRAM is an open-source SRAM compiler.
 It is a completely Python-based framework, technology independent memory compiler.

+Static Random-Access Memory (SRAM) has become a standard element of any Application Specific Integrated Circuit (ASIC), System-On-Chip (SoC), or other micro-architectures.
+For this wide variety of applications, SRAMs are configured using parameters like the word-length, bit lines, operating voltage, access time, and most importantly the technology node.
+The access time of an SRAM cell is the time require for a read or write operation of SRAM.

+Manually configuring the SRAM for every change in parameter seems a slightly in-efficient and tedious task.
+Due to this reason, the memory compiler is used on a large scale, as it facilitates easy configuration and optimization of memory.
+OpenRAM, an open-source memory compiler is used for characterization and generation of SRAM designs.

+This webinar mentioned multiple open-source circuit schematic design, layout design, SPICE simulations tools and memory compiler.
+The tools used are explained in detail.
+All the Skywater SKY130 PDKs related files are added to the repository mentioned in webinar, which can be used without installing the complete PDKs.
+To install or get other details of Skywater PDKs, it can be found in Skywater official website.

+Main Objectives:

+    1.Configure open-source memory compiler OpenRAM for any memory size 2.SRAM custom cell design
+    3.Memory GDS/Lib/Lef file types

+ Achievements:

+     1.From here, I will discuss about various custom cells like 6T-SRAM, DFF 2.I will configure open-source memory compiler OpenRAM for custom memory IP generation

 **Chapter 1: Introduction**

 Purpose: OpenRAM is a Python-based framework used to design and compile SRAM (Static Random-Access Memory).